-One Small Step for Science, One Large Step for Israel
+One Small Step for Science, One Giant Leap for Israel

 SpaceIL is a non-profit organization that strives to promote science and science education.
 In April of 2019, SpaceIL became the first private entity in history to reach the Moon, thereby positioning Israel as the seventh country to reach the moon.
 This mission thrilled millions of people around the world and served as inspiration for the next generations of spacecraft builders in Israel.
 Currently, the organization is working to promote the Beresheet 2 Mission, concurrent to its educational activity.